October 30, 2017

 We are wrapping up our fall sports season, which saw a record number of Abbott teams participating, including two flag football teams (one of which should make the playoffs).
 Thank you to our teacher coaches, including Ms. Rose, Mr. Torres, Mr. Casey, and Mr. Stamper, and to the many parents who helped with coaching, driving, etc. We will roll right in to the next season which will be boys’ and girls’ basketball for both 7th and 8th graders and those teams are currently finishing tryouts.

 Abbott will be hosting two parent tours in the coming months, and we will be sending information about the tours out to our feeder elementary schools this week.
 The tours are designed for parents who live within the Abbott attendance area, but who may be considering a variety of middle school options.
 We will also do an orientation and open house for all incoming students and their families on May 10th.

 Nightmare on Puberty Street

 On Nov.
 2nd, Abbott 7th and 8th graders will see a performance of a stage show titled Nightmare on Puberty Street, which is a fast-paced show featuring current music and dance that encourages students to talk about critical health issues and ask questions.
 The show is specifically designed for middle school audiences and is produced as a free community service by Kaiser Permanente.
-We will be sending home more information about the performance in the coming weeks.
-You can read about the show at the following link: https://etnortherncalifornia.kaiserpermanente.org/nightmare-on-puberty-st/
+You can read about the show and find a guide for parents at the following link: https://etnortherncalifornia.kaiserpermanente.org/nightmare-on-puberty-st/

 Joe Hadley, Principal